 Earl Bason had been my father’s copilot since the end of crew training in Walla Walla, Washington back in July of that year.

-In June of 1943, right after his crew was first assembled, dad, who was six months younger than Hudson, wrote his mother that his new copilot, “seems like just a kid”.
+In June, just after his crew was first assembled, dad, who was six months younger than Hudson, wrote his mother that his new copilot, “seems like just a kid”.
 In the same letter, he also told her that Tommy liked being a copilot and that the two of them got along “fine.”

 On January 5, 1944, just before noon, Tommy, Allen, and six other members of their crew died when they were shot down on their seventh mission.

-Barely in control, the pilot rang the alarm bell three times in quick succession giving the penultimate “Prepare to abandon ship” signal.
-Then, for ten minutes, he and Hudson struggled to keep their bomber flying as they worked on a way to get it and the crew back to England.
+Barely in control, Lt.
+Powell rang the alarm bell three times in quick succession giving the penultimate “Prepare to abandon ship” signal.
+Then, for ten minutes, he and Hudson struggled to keep their bomber flying as they worked on a way to get it and his crew back to England.

 So, back in Walla Walla, as the Parks crew prepared to leave for England and the war, it was Earl Bason who drew the lucky seat next to 2nd Lt.
 Parks.
 However, at the time, Bason considered his assignment anything but lucky.

 For 18 months, Earl trained to fly the fastest, most nimble, single-engine fighters America had to offer.
-Then, in July of 1943, someone, somewhere in the military chain of command, made a random notation on a random piece of paper and Earl was re-assigned to fly a B-17… A lumbering, four engine, 30-ton behemoth whose sole purpose… Whose sole duty was to fly slow, straight, and level across Europe while every German, with the means to do so, tried to shoot it down.
+Then, in July of 1943, someone, somewhere in the military chain of command, made a notation on a piece of paper and Earl was re-assigned to fly a B-17… A lumbering, four-engine, 30-ton behemoth whose sole purpose… Whose sole duty was to fly slow, straight, and level across Europe while every German, with the means to do so, tried to shoot it down.